okfn/opendatasurvey/doc/config.md

 ### `google_analytics_key`

-Google analytics key to use
+Supply a google analytics key to use on the site